- Aquatics

 The dune ridge along the Peka Peka shoreline is generally higher than the storm tide water level in an extremely large storm, including RSLR and wave run-up, and therefore provides good protection for the settlement from coastal flood hazards.
 The main pathway for flooding inland is through Te Kowhai Stream.

-0.4 m and 0.65 m RSLR
+0.35 m and 0.45 m RSLR (~2070)

 The susceptibility to flooding increases in the dune swales that run parallel to the coastline either side of Paetawa Road.
 The area susceptible to flooding around Te Kowhai Stream increases in size and land around the open drain south of Peka Peka Road starts to become susceptible.

-Under the highest RSLR scenario, the southern end of the settlement in the lower dune swale area becomes more susceptible to flooding, as well as a significantly larger area of land behind the settlement.
+Under the higher RSLR scenario, the southern end of the settlement in the lower dune swale area becomes more susceptible to flooding, as well as a significantly larger area of land behind the settlement.

 How these hazards have been assessed for Peka Peka